Introducing an interface between WHIZARD and FeynRules: Acknowledgments

 \section{Acknowledgments}

-CS has been supported by the Deutsche Forschungsgemeinschaft through the Research Training Groups GRK\,1147 \textit{Theoretical Astrophysics and Particle Physics} and GRK\,1102 \textit{Physics of Hadron Accelerators}.
+CS has been supported by the Deutsche Forschungsgemeinschaft through the Research Training Groups GRK 1147 \textit{Theoretical Astrophysics and Particle Physics} and GRK 1102 \textit{Physics of Hadron Accelerators}.
 JRR has been partially supported by the Ministery of Science and Culture (MWK) of the German state Baden-W\"urttemberg.
 BF acknowledges support by the Theory-LHC France-initiative of the CNRS/IN2P3.
-NDC was supported by the US National Science Foundation under grants PHY-0354226 and PHY-0705682.
+NDC was supported by the US National Science Foundation under grants PHY-0354226 and PHY-0705682 and by the PITTsburgh Particle physics, Astrophysics and Cosmology Center.
 CS would like to thank the Michigan State University and especially S. Chivukula and L. Simmons for their hospitality and T. Ohl for encouraging him to start this project.
-We are also indebted to J. van der Bij for many instructive discussions on the nature of HEIDI-type models.

 \begin{appendix}